Library News

 14. Allow for invented spelling

-Allow beginning readers to try to spell a new word, rather than spelling it out for them.
-Invented spelling is an important developmental stage in early literacy and research has shown it leads to stronger speaking, reading, and writing skills in later grades.
-Children can typically spell the first sound, and sometimes the end sounds, but the middle letters may be harder to make sense of (i.e., for beans, they might write BS or BEN).
+Children can typically spell the first sound, and sometimes the end sounds, but the middle letters may be harder to isolate and hear, which makes middle sounds tricker to write. (i.e., for beans, they might write BS or BEN).
 After they try to spell a word, you can show your child the correct spelling and talk about how the spellings are different.
 While your child is writing, you can support them by emphasizing the sounds in the word: "Beans, let's listen, BBBB-EEEEE-NNNN, what is the first sound you hear?
 BBBBBBB, what letter makes the /b/ sound?”

 15. Make reading an act of caring